CodeforKarlsruhe/mietmap-scraper/README.md

 ==============================
 This is a small scraper for flat rental prices in Karlsruhe, Germany.

-The data it produces can be visualized using [mietmap].
+The data it produces can be visualized using [mietmap] and [mietmap-overlay].

 Usage